eMetaboHUB/Forum-LiteraturePropagation/README.md

   --mesh:   The studied MeSH descriptor identifier (eg. D010661).
 This argument is incompatible with the 'file' argument.
 This will return all associations between this MeSH and all species in the metabolic network.
 If the 'specie' option is also set, only this specific association will be computed.

-  --specie: The studied specie identifier in the network according to the *id_att* value (eg. M_m01778c).
+  --specie: The studied metabolic specie identifier in the network according to the *id_att* value (eg. M_m01778c).
 This argument is incompatible with the 'file' argument.
 The program will return all associations between this specie and all MeSHs.
 If the 'mesh' option is also set, only this association specific association will be computed.

   --file:   Path to a file containing pairs of SPECIE and MESH associations to be computed (format csv: SPECIE, MESH).
 This argument is incompatible with the 'mesh' and 'specie' arguments.

-  --forget: Only the prior from neighbourhood will be used in the computation, observations of treated species are hidden.
+  --forget: Only the prior from neighbourhood will be used in the computation, observations are hidden.

   --alpha:  The damping factor (alpha).
 It could be a single value, or several values to test different parametrizations.
 All provided alpha values will be tested against all provided sample size values.
-Default = 0.1
+Default = 0.4

   --sample_size:    The sample size parameter.
 It could be a single value, or several values to test different parametrizations.
 All provided sample size values will be tested against all provided alpha values.
-Default = 100
+Default = 1000

   --q:  The tolerance threshold for PPR probabilities.
 If q is negative, the default value is used.
 The Default = 1/(N - 1)

   --id_att: The name of the vertex attribute containing the SPECIE identifier (eg. M_m0001c) in the graph.
 These identifiers must match with those provided in the 'SPECIE' column of specie.corpora and specie.cooc files.
 Default is the 'label' attribute

   --species_name_path:  Path to the file containing species names in a .csv format.
-The first column should be named 'SPECIE' and contains the SPECIE identifiers (eg. M_m0001c) and the second column should be named 'SPECIE_NAME' and contains the species' chemical names
+The first column should be named 'SPECIE' and contains the species' identifiers (eg. M_m0001c) and the second column should be named 'SPECIE_NAME' and contains the species' chemical names

-  --meshs_name_path:    Path to the file containing species names in a .csv format.
-The first column should be named 'MESH' and contains the MESH identifiers (eg. D000017) and the second column should be named 'MESH_NAME' and contains the MeSH labels
+  --meshs_name_path:    Path to the file containing MeSH names in a .csv format.
+The first column should be named 'MESH' and contains the MeSH identifiers (eg. D000017) and the second column should be named 'MESH_NAME' and contains the MeSH labels

   --out:    Path to the output directory
 ```

 ### Data format details

-* ```--specie.corpora```: a two column table
+* ```--specie.corpora```: a two-column table

 Eg.